wick3dr0se/bashin/README.md

 `git clone https://github.com/wick3dr0se/bashin && cd bashin/`

-copy bashin to your home directory

-`cp .bashin $HOME/`

-source bashin
+source bashin within another script

 `. ~/.bashin`

-*append to your .bashrc to use interactively & globally*
+or append to your .bashrc to use interactively & globally

+then, copy bashin to your home directory

+`cd ../ && cp -r bashin ~/.bashin`

 # How to Use